AKlaus/DomainResult/README.md

 - The `Task` suffix on the extension methods indicates that the returned type is wrapped in a `Task` (e.g. `SuccessTask()`, `ErrorTask()`, `NotFoundTask()`).
 - The `Error()` and `NotFound()` methods take as input parameters: `string`, `string[]` or [ValidationResult](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationresult).

 ## 'DomainResult' package.
-How it works?
+Conversion to ActionResult

 **Converts a `IDomainResult`-based object to various `ActionResult`-based types providing 20+ static extension methods.**